affu-11/Court-Data-Fetcher/README.md

 The app uses a backend scraper (e.g., Playwright or Requests+BeautifulSoup) to fetch data from the Delhi High Court portal or an eCourts website and stores logs in a SQLite database.

 # Features
-Input form to search for court cases
+1. Input form to search for court cases
-Displays key case details
+2. Displays key case details
-Download link to latest order/judgment PDF
+3. Download link to latest order/judgment PDF
-Raw HTML stored in SQLite for debugging or audit Simple UI using Bootstrap
+4. Raw HTML stored in SQLite for debugging or audit
+5. Simple UI using Bootstrap

-Tech Stack
+# Tech Stack
 # Layer	                   # Tool
 Backend                	Python, Flask
 Web                     Scraping	Playwright (or Requests + BeautifulSoup) Frontend	              HTML, Bootstrap
 Database	              SQLite

 # How to Run
 1. Clone the repository